-The PIC, VO, operator trainees or essential persons are not considered non-participating persons under this exemption.
+The PIC, VO, operator trainees or essential persons are not considered nonparticipating persons under this exemption.

-- 27. All operations shall be conducted over private or controlled-access property with permission from the property owner/controller or authorized representative.
-Permission from property owner/controller or authorized representative will be obtained for each flight to be conducted. - 28.
-Any incident, accident, or flight operation that transgresses the lateral or vertical boundaries of the operational area as defined by the applicable COA must be reported to the FAA's UAS Integration Office (AFS-80) within 24 hours.
+27. All operations shall be conducted over private or controlled-access property with permission from the property owner/controller or authorized representative.
+Permission from property owner/controller or authorized representative will be obtained for each flight to be conducted.

+28. Any incident, accident, or flight operation that transgresses the lateral or vertical boundaries of the operational area as defined by the applicable COA must be reported to the FAA's UAS Integration Office (AFS-80) within 24 hours.
 Accidents must be reported to the National Transportation Safety Board (NTSB) per instructions contained on the NTSB Web site: www.ntsb.gov.

-If this exemption permits closed-set motion picture and television filming and production, the following additional conditions and limitations apply.
+For the purpose of closed-set motion picture and television filming and production, the following additional conditions and limitations apply.

 - 29. The operator must have a motion picture and television operations manual (MPTOM) as documented in this grant of exemption. - 30.
-At least 3 days before aerial filming, the operator of the UAS affected by this exemption must submit a written Plan of Activities to the local Flight Standards District Office

-(FSDO) with jurisdiction over the area of proposed filming.
+At least 3 days before aerial filming, the operator of the UAS affected by this exemption must submit a written Plan of Activities to the local Flight Standards District Office (FSDO) with jurisdiction over the area of proposed filming.
 The 3-day notification may be waived with the concurrence of the FSDO.
-The plan of activities must include at least the following:
+The plan of activities must include at least the following: - a.

-- a.
 Dates and times for all flights; - b.
 Name and phone number of the operator for the UAS aerial filming conducted under this grant of exemption; - c.
 Name and phone number of the person responsible for the on-scene operation of the UAS; - d.
 Make, model, and serial or N-Number of UAS to be used; - e.
 Name and certificate number of UAS PICs involved in the aerial filming; - f.
-A statement that the operator has obtained permission from property owners and/or local officials to conduct the filming production event; the list of those who gave permission must be made available to the inspector upon request; - g.
+A statement that the operator has obtained permission from property owners and/or local officials to conduct the filming production event; the list of those who gave permission must be made available to the inspector upon request;

+- g.
 Signature of exemption holder or representative; and - h.
 A description of the flight activity, including maps or diagrams of any area, city, town, county, and/or state over which filming will be conducted and the altitudes essential to accomplish the operation. - 31.
 Flight operations may be conducted closer than 500 feet from participating persons consenting to be involved and necessary for the filming production, as specified in the exemption holder's MPTOM.
-Unless otherwise specified by the Administrator, the PIC, and operator must comply with all applicable parts of 14 C.F.R. including, but not limited to, parts 45, 47, 61, and 91.